 In order to maintain the integrity of the assessment program and its results, security must be established and maintained.
 The responsibility for the assessment program at the school level rests with the Principal and their designated School Test Coordinator.

-Students with disabilities, students meeting Section 504 requirements and English Language Learners may receive appropriate accommodations based on their needs as specified in their Individualized Education Program (IEP) or Individual Accommodation Plan (IAP), or English Learner/Test Participation Committee (EL/TPC) plan.
+Students with disabilities, students meeting Section 504 requirements and English Language Learners may receive appropriate accommodations based on their needs as specified in their Individualized Education Program (IEP), Individual Accommodation Plan (IAP), or English Learner/Test Participation Committee (EL/TPC) plan.

 For additional information about any of the above items, contact your schools' guidance counselor or: